omar2398/printf/README.md

 # printf
 omar &amp; Oluwaseyiaaron
-This is a Groou project
+This is a Group project